Francis Lickfield: Early life and education

-Ordained Ministry
+Ordained ministry

 Lickfield was ordained deacon in June 1933 and priest in December 1933,by Bishop Francis M. Taitt of Pennsylvania.
 He married Josephine Mondello on March 7, 1934, and together had two children.
 Between 1933 and 1934, he served as a missionary and chaplain of the House of Refuge in New York City.
 In 1934, he became vicar of St John's Church in Westfield, Pennsylvania, St Andrew's Church in Tioga, Pennsylvania and the Church of the Holy Spirit in Knoxville, Pennsylvania.
 In 1936, he became a member of the diocesan department for Christian Education, while in 1938 he became a priest of the Bush Brotherhood.
 Between 1936 and 1943, he also served as rector of St Paul's Church in Philipsburg, Pennsylvania.
 Between 1943 and 1945, he returned to New York to serve as assistant priest at the Chapel of the Intercession.
 In 1945 he became rector of St Matthias' Church in Waukesha, Wisconsin, while in 1948 he moved to Chicago to become rector of the Church of the Redeemer, a post he held till 1948.

 Bishop

 In May 1958, Lickfield was elected Bishop of Quincy during a diocesan convention.
 He was consecrated on September 20, 1958, in St John's Cathedral, Quincy, Illinois.
+In 1965, he objected to Bishop Pike's initiative to have women deacons distribute Communion.
 He retired on June 30, 1973.